(Updated June 2017)

 If I decided that zebras would henceforth be called elephants, would other people do the same?
 And what’s the point of being able to edit Wikipedia if it keeps un-editing itself?

-Without the efforts of German makers, the piano would not have survived to become what it is today, because in the 1740s and 1750s, pianos were almost exclusively made and played in Germany.
+Without the efforts of German makers, the piano would not have survived to become what it is today, because in the 1740s and 1750s, pianos were almost exclusively made and played in Germany, although Vienna (Austria) soon caught up.
 I have no hands-on experience of working on early German fortepianos, but over the years, many people, books and websites have given the impression that Silbermann developed his instrument quite independently, and that the action was on a different principle to Cristofori’s, the “German Action”, following on from Schroter’s model…

 THIS SEEMS TO BE A COMPLETE FICTION.